freebsd/freebsd-quarterly/2020q3/syzkaller.md

 syzkaller, especially the public syzbot instance, continues to find bugs in the FreeBSD kernel.
-A number of these bugs have been fixed in subsystems such as the VFS name cache, the TCP and SCTP stacks, pf(4), the unix domain socket implementation and the Linuxulator.
+A number of these bugs have been fixed in subsystems such as the VFS name cache, the TCP and SCTP stacks, pf(4), the unix domain socket implementation, and the Linuxulator.

 The FreeBSD Foundation sponsored some work to enable cross-OS fuzzing.
 This makes it possible to fuzz the Linuxulator using syzkaller's Linux